bradleyneedham/gamepad/draft_issue.md

 Greetings TAG!

-I'm requesting a TAG review of Gamepad Extensions API touch events.
+I'm requesting a TAG review of Gamepad Extensions API touch input.

 Many modern gamepads support touch functionality.
 This proposal addresses the missed inputs by adding the events to the gamepad.